mattermost/mattermost-docker/MAINTENANCE.md

 ## Project Name

-When reference externally, this project should be called:
+When reference externally, please call this project:

 - Multi-node Docker image for Mattermost by the Mattermost open source project